PartyGodTroy/Vue.hx/example/readme.md

 }
 ```

-Remember the var name can also be `User` in this case but nicer would be `user`
+You can use the var name `User` with a cap, but in this case but nicer would be `user`

 ```haxe
 var user = {